godot-rust/gdnative/README.md

 // code to automatically bind any exported methods to Godot.
 #[methods]
 impl HelloWorld {

     /// The "constructor" of the class.
     fn _init(_owner: Node) -> Self {
         HelloWorld
     }

-    // In order to make a method known to Godot, the #[export] attribute has to be used.
+    // In order to enable access, the owner is passed as the second argument
-    // In Godot script-classes do not actually inherit the parent class.
+    // to every single exposed method.
+As a result, all exposed methods
-    // Instead they are"attached" to the parent object, called the "owner".
+    // MUST have `owner: BaseClass` as their second arguments,
-    // The owner is passed to every single exposed method.
+    // before all other arguments in the signature.
     #[export]
     fn _ready(&self, _owner: Node) {
         // The `godot_print!` macro works like `println!` but prints to the Godot-editor